Tang-e Panj

-Tang-e Panj (تنگ پنج) (Note: Also romanized as Tang Panj and Tang-i-Panj; also known as Nīk Panch) is a village in Tang-e Haft Rural District of Papi District, Khorramabad County, Lorestan province, Iran.
+Tang-e Panj (تنگ پنج) (Note: Also romanized as Tang Panj and Tang-i-Panj; also known as Nīk Panch) is a village in Tang-e Haft Rural District of Papi District in Khorramabad County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 467 in 98 households.
-The 2011 census counted 651 people in 126 households.
-The 2016 census measured the population at 231 people in 53 households.
-It was the most populous village in its rural district.
+The following census in 2011 counted 651 people in 126 households.
+The 2016 census measured the population at 231 people in 53 households, the most populous in its rural district.